Finances About The Profession

 On the lower end: Utah ($125,890), Alabama ($173,370), and Florida ($176,950).

 Rural areas often pay more too.
-The AANA reports CRNAs provide over 80% of anesthesia care in rural counties.
+The AANA reports that CRNAs are more than 80% of the anesthesia providers in rural U.S. counties.
 I know CRNAs in smaller towns making incredible money because they're the only anesthesia provider in the building.
 The trade-off is location (obviously), but if you're open to it, your earning potential goes up significantly.

 How Does Your Practice Setting Affect CRNA Pay?